Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Surface Brightness

 \subsection{Direct Subtraction Method}

-Using version 2.4b of \verb+Xselect+, we read in both the 3x3 and 5x5 event files with the COR2 $>$ 6 GV screening for each CCD and extracted the total events for each observation in the 0.6--1.3 keV energy range, excluding the resolved X-ray, calibration and anomalous sources mentioned in Section \ref{sec:obs}.
-Then we calculated the mean surface brightnesses for both the group and background pointings.
-Since the group emission is extended and much larger than the PSFs of XIS, the net SB is just the subtraction of the two.
-For uncertainties, we only considered Poisson noise.
-Table~\ref{tab:sbnd} lists these net surface brightness values.
-We did not detect any group emission from this crude analysis.
+Using version 2.4b of \verb+Xselect+, we read in both the 3x3 and 5x5 event files with the COR2 $>$ 6 GV screening for each CCD and extracted the total events for each observation in the 0.6--1.3 keV energy range, excluding the resolved X-ray, calibration, and anomalous sources mentioned in Section~\ref{sec:obs}.
+The 0.6--1.3 keV range was chosen based on simulations of the expected group halo emission.
+Then, mean SBs for both the group and background pointings were calculated.
+Since the group emission is extended and much larger than the point-spread functions of the XISs, the net SB is just the subtraction of the two.
+For uncertainties, we purely considered Poisson noise.
+There was no detection of any group emission from this crude analysis.
+This result is not unexpected for such low temperature and diffuse objects.
+In our case, the data are much closer to the detection threshold.
+Hence, a more meticulous analysis is required by utilizing the full spectrum.
+Spectral analysis enables us to better constrain the background components, which then facilitates extraction of the source emission.
+For example, the hard energy band allows us to better pin down the active galactic nuclei (AGN; power-law) component.
+Therefore, we shifted our approach to precisely analyzing the spectra of each group and background pointing.